 To get the most out of your rope, make sure you know the following:

-- How to clean a climbing rope: Wash it by hand in a tub with water and rope cleaner (never wash your rope in a washing machine or use harsh detergents.)
+- How to clean a climbing rope: Wash it by hand in a tub with water and rope cleaner.
+Never use harsh detergents and never wash your rope in a washing machine unless the rope maker recommends it—and be sure to follow that rope maker's washing directions very carefully if you use a washing machine.

 - How to store your rope: Loosely flaked in a rope bag is the most common way.